boundary/pulse-api-cli/docs/examples.md

 }
 ```

-Import the metrics into an account
+Import the metrics into an Boundary account by running the following:

 ```bash
 $ metric-import -f metrics.json